IsaacsLab42/isaacs-place/content/posts/chunked-and-whole-file-crc32-in-python.md

 ---
-title: "Chunked and Whole File CRC-32 in Python"
+title: Chunked and Whole File CRC-32 in Python
 date: 2022-07-25T19:00:49-04:00
 draft: false
-description: "Calculate CRC32 over file in Python using chunks"
+description: Calculate CRC32 over file in Python using chunks
+summary: Calculate CRC32 over file in Python.
+This works over
+    whole or partial files, without reading the entire file into memory.
 categories:
   - programming
 tags: